 we offer a nifty invention; soap-saving Soap Lifts.

 CAN I WASH MY HAIR WITH your soap?

-Our entire family has been using Soapcakes as a shampoo for decades.
+Our entire family has been using Soapcakes bars and liquids as shampoo for decades.

 Soft water gives the best results.

 What claims do you make for your soap?